lhbikos/ReC_Psychometrics/docs/06-ItemAnalExam.md

 ## Research Vignette

 This lesson's research vignette is from my own class.
 Especially in the early years of my teaching, I gave high(er) stakes mid-term and final exams.
 There were usually 40 (or so) multiple choice or true/false items, 2-3 applied problems or short essays, and 1 longer essay.
-Today's vignette are an array of exam items from a statistics exam that demonstrate the desirable and undesirable elements we want in objective items.
+Today's vignette is an array of exam items from a statistics exam that demonstrate the desirable and undesirable elements we want in objective items.

 ## Item Analysis in the Educational/Achievement Context